jupyterlab/jupyterlab/packages/services/README.md

 The session context owns a session connection (which may be null if the client is not currently associated with a session).
 The session context proxies the current session connection's signals for convenience.
-The session context primarily serves as a stable object for a client to keep track of the ckurrent session connection.
+The session context primarily serves as a stable object for a client to keep track of the current session connection.
 The session context also contains some convenience functionality, such as preferences for whether a kernel should be started and a user-friendly kernel name and status.